lnis-uofu/OpenFPGA/docs/source/tutorials/arch_modeling/user_defined_temp_tutorial.rst

 Fixing the Error with user_defined_template.v
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The :ref:`user_defined_templates.v <fabric_netlists>` file can be found starting from the root directory and entering:
+The :ref:`user_defined_template.v <fabric_netlists>` file can be found starting from the root directory and entering:

 .. code-block:: bash